MarkDLR/mcgillshakore/README.md

 ### Hi there, I'm ShaKore McGill 👋

-## I'm a Front End Developer, Digital Artist, Movie Lover, and an Ispiring Vegan.
+## I'm a Front End Developer, Digital Artist, Movie Lover, and an Inspiring Vegan.

 * I'm currently exploring new languages in the programming world
 * I'm currently learning algorithms and data structures